brendangregg/Misc/perf_events/perf.md

 # Sample CPU stack traces for the entire system, at 99 Hertz, for 10 seconds:
 perf record -F 99 -ag -- sleep 10

-# Sample CPUs at 49 Hertz, and show top addresses and symbols, live (no perf.data file):
+# Sample CPUs at 49 Hertz, and show top addresses and symbols, live (no perf.data):
 perf top -F 49

 # Show perf.data in an ncurses browser (TUI) if possible: